MohamedWagdy7/eJPT-notes/README.md

   * source MAC will be the router.
 * Switches also have forwarding table
 * to segment the network with switch use VLANs
+* switch store the table which contains interface,MAC and TTL in RAM.